-MMA's Special Investigations Unit (SIU) provides oversight to the pharmacy compliance audit program, which consists of desktop and onsite audits.
+Prime's Special Investigations Unit (SIU) provides oversight to the pharmacy compliance audit program, which consists of daily claim reviews as well as desktop and onsite audits.

 12.3.2 Audit vs. Investigations

 An audit is an objective and systematic assessment of how well a provider/program is performing as well as meeting expectations and applicable regulations.
 This is a routine process and can happen at any time.
 An investigation is usually undertaken in response to reports of misconduct.
 It is a process of detailed examination to achieve certain objectives.
 During an investigation, SIU may also interview the pharmacy, staff, or Beneficiary, conduct background checks, and conduct other analyses.
 When applicable, SIU may report findings to the applicable regulatory agency or client.